 If you would like to volunteer and donate your time to serving in a leadership capacity, please call the QWO office for further details.

 So, you’ve decided to volunteer!
 We are so glad to have you join our team in serving people with developmental disabilities, their families and caregivers.
 We want to thank you for sharing your time and talents to help make this ministry possible.
-After you have completed and signed the QWO Volunteer Application, please return it to us.
-We will contact you after we have reviewed your application.
+Click here to complete the QWO Volunteer Application.
+If unable to complete online, please contact the QWO office for a paper copy.
+We will contact you once your application has been processed.
 Thank you for your interest in serving others through QWO!